cooked soy curls in a skillet

 WHY I LOVE SOY CURLS

 What makes them most attractive to me is that they are only one ingredient (whole soybeans).
 They are also high in protein and very filling, in addition to having a great texture (if prepared correctly).
 This makes them my favorite vegan chicken option on the market!
 You can add them to soup, air fry them, or roast them.
 But my favorite way to prepare them is to toss them with a savory spice blend and pan-fry them until golden brown in a skillet.
 So that’s precisely what this blog post is all about.
 Please note: This post is not sponsored, I just love soy curls.
-I will include an affiliate link here in case you want to buy some to try (I prefer to get the 3 pack.)
+I will include an affiliate link to them under ‘shop’ below in case you want to buy some to try (I prefer to get the 3 pack.)

 Before we begin, I must address a few things that are working against soy curls.
 One is the name.
 It’s not very good, lol.
 If you mention to someone who is not vegan or vegetarian that you will be serving them something called ‘soy curls’… you might get a grumpy or sassy response.
 Second, they have to be prepared properly or they can taste flavorless and spongy.
 Just like tofu, soy curls are a blank canvas!
 This means if the wrong person gets their hands on them and they don’t know all of my tips and tricks, the end results could potentially be quite bland and the texture could be weird.
 Don’t be that person because no one will like you.
 I know… it’s a cruel world.